Stefan Payne: Return to non-League football

 On 2 July 2021, Payne agreed to return to the National League to sign for Chesterfield.
 On 4 February 2022, Payne joined National League South side Havant & Waterlooville on loan until the end of the 2021–22 season.
 Payne was released at the end of the 2021–22 season.

 On 4 July 2022, Payne signed for Welling United.

 On 6 July 2023, Payne joined fellow National League South club Tonbridge Angels.
 He departed the club however after just five matches on 31 August, joining Southern Counties East Premier Division club Faversham Town the following day.
 During his first season at the club, he won the league's Golden Boot award having scored thirty-four goals in just thirty-six matches as his side were defeated in the play-offs.
 He departed the club in October 2024 due to a lack of game time.

 On 19 October 2024, following his departure from Faversham Town, Payne joined fellow Southern Counties East Premier Division side Lydd Town.
 In March 2025, Payne joined Punjab United.

 Ahead of the 2025–26 season, Payne joined newly formed Southern Counties East Division One club AFC Greenwich Borough, scoring the club's first ever league goal.
+The season ended in success as the club secured the title on the final day of the season.